 - The dollmaker is obsessed with dolls for some reason, and has taken to preferring them over humans.
 Maybe even wishing humans were more like dolls.

-- The dolls are possessed by a malevolent spirit, Ridiculously Human Robots or have otherwise become animated/alive and actively malevolent.
+- The dolls are possessed by an evil spirit, are Ridiculously Human Robots, or have otherwise become animated/alive and actively malevolent.

 open/close all folders

 - Hell Girl is already a damned depressing show, considering it's a series of case studies in vengeance, malice and pretty much all of the evil in the world.
 Therefore, one must appreciate how utterly disturbing the doll-themed episode must be to stand out.

 - One Sailor Moon episode had a doll-themed Monster of the Week and the episode was all about dolls.
 It was centered on Shingo's friend Mika, a girl from a family of famous dollmakers.
 One of her creations gets enchanted by Nephrite and turns into a Creepy Doll; under its influence, Mika becomes obsessed with her work on other dolls to the point when she generates enough energy for Nephrite to collect.

 - More than one Monster of the Week has a doll-theme, and either they're pretty creepy or very goofy.